AI2TXST/LoBat/README.md

     </a>
   </p>
   <figcaption>
     <b>Figure 1.
-Continuous-frame examples (why temporal context matters).</b>
+Continuous-frame examples.</b>
-    In many scenes, bats are difficult to recognize from a single frame due to small size, motion blur, and low contrast.
-    Using consecutive frames provides stronger evidence for detection.
-    The location name shown in the <b>bottom-right</b> of each sub-image corresponds to the recording site.
+    In many scenes, bats are difficult to recognize from a single frame because of small size, motion blur, and low contrast.
+Consecutive frames provide stronger evidence for detection.
+The location name shown in the bottom-right of each sub-image corresponds to the recording site.
   </figcaption>
 </figure>